 Although Britain declared war on Germany in 1939 for attacking, invading, and occupying Czechoslovakia and Poland, in later years and after the formation of United Nations, there was no international body that would accuse Britain of hypocrisy for doing precisely what the Nazis had done.

-During his 2 year in political office he implemented many social changes including freedom of speech, freedom of press, and freedom to organize a political party.
+During his 2 year in political office Mossadegh implemented many social changes including freedom of speech, freedom of press, and freedom to organize a political party.
 His other bills to the parliament, included a retirement planning fund, urban development program, protection of women from abuse, fair taxation laws, and other social and economic development bills.
+His people never forget this and accuse us of being hypocrites when we accuse the Islamic Republic of Iran of being undemocratic.

 Mossadegh represented the Iranian people's aspirations for independence and self rule.
 After 2 years of freedom, social and economic development, and political reform and progress, the Iranians lost their beloved leader to a U.S. instigated coup carried out by the CIA and on behalf of Britain.
-Will Iranians ever forget or at the least forgive?
+I hope Iranians can forgive and I hope we can apologies for our past actions.

-During the 1951-1953 when Iran attempted to nationalize its oil and remove the British grip on Iranian resources, Winston Churchill ordered the British navy to barricade all the Iranian ports.
+Every time I have discussed and debated the issues with my Iranian colleagues in the last 40 years, I was quickly reminded that during the 1951-1953 when Iran attempted to nationalize its oil and remove the British grip on Iranian resources, Winston Churchill ordered the British navy to barricade all the Iranian ports.
 For two years no food, no milk, and no medicine, were delivered through Iranian ports and no ships were allowed to import or export from Iran.
+This incident will not leave their memory anytime soon.

-Later the CIA operative Kermit Roosevelt admitted in his book that the Britain (and in particular Winston Churchill, its Prime Minister) was trying to "starve Iranians into submission or death, whichever comes first as long as eventually Britain gets the oil".
+Various classified information has been release by CIA until the orchestrator of the coup, the CIA operative Kermit Roosevelt admitted in his book that the Britain (and in particular Winston Churchill, its Prime Minister) was trying to "starve Iranians into submission or death, whichever comes first as long as eventually Britain gets the oil".
+The CIA just wanted to remove the possibility of a Soviet influence in Iran.

 In Iran and throughout Middle East and some Asian countries, Dr. Mossadeqh is known as a hero of Third World anti-imperialism (British) and victim of capitalist (American) greed.